 Making new paths can create interest in a garden, leading the eye from one area to another and helping to create structure.
-One of the least expensive garden path ideas is to use gravel, rather than slabs or stones.
+When thinking about cheap garden ideas, remember that one of the least expensive garden path ideas is to use gravel, rather than slabs or stones.

 Mark out the area that you want to cover and remove any loose grass and soil.
 Take a permeable membrane, available from DIY stores, and pin it to the route of the path.
 This will stop weeds growing up through the stones.
 Spread the gravel at a depth of around 2.5cm.
 Choose small pebbles (up to 16mm) as they are more comfortable to walk on, and then rake for a smooth surface.

 Flowers are thin on the ground during January to March.
-Planting bulbs will bring a mass of early colour with a low price tag.
-Buy multi-packs in early autumn, choosing bulbs that feel plump and firm, and set aside an afternoon to plant up borders and containers.
+Planting bulbs will bring a mass of early color with a low price tag.
+So, as part of your cheap garden ideas, buy multi-packs in early autumn.
+Choose bulbs that feel plump and firm, and set aside an afternoon to plant up borders and containers.